wyattjoh/ims/README.md

 USAGE:
    ims [global options] command [command options] [arguments...]

 COMMANDS:
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --listen-addr value   the address to listen for new connections on (default: "0.0.0.0:8080") --backend value       comma separated <host>,<origin> where <origin> is a pathname or a url (with scheme) to load images from or just <origin> and the host will be the listen address
+   --listen-addr value     the address to listen for new connections on (default: "127.0.0.1:8080") --backend value         comma separated <host>,<origin> where <origin> is a pathname or a url (with scheme) to load images from or just <origin> and the host will be the listen address
    --origin-cache value    cache the origin resources based on their cache headers (:memory: for memory based cache, directory name for file based, not specified for disabled)
-   --disable-metrics     disable the prometheus metrics --timeout value       used to set the cache control max age headers, set to 0 to disable (default: 15m0s) --cors-domain value   use to enable CORS for the specified domain (note, this is not required to use as an image service) --debug               enable debug logging and pprof routes --json                print logs out in JSON --help, -h            show help
+   --signing-secret value  when provided, will be used to verify signed image requests made to the domain --disable-metrics       disable the prometheus metrics --timeout value         used to set the cache control max age headers, set to 0 to disable (default: 15m0s) --cors-domain value     use to enable CORS for the specified domain (note, this is not required to use as an image service)
+   --debug                 enable debug logging and pprof routes --json                  print logs out in JSON --help, -h              show help
    --version, -v           print the version
 ```

 ## Backends